Choosing Your Program

 Planning for a Positive Experience Abroad

-The Office for International Study is committed to offering education abroad experiences to all Smith students and recognizes that education abroad is not just a student-focused experience but rather a holistic, intercultural one.
+The Office for International Study recognizes that education abroad is not just a student-focused experience but rather a holistic, intercultural one.
 Students are likely to encounter a significant range of attitudes on a wide variety of issues while abroad.
 Understanding how different perceptions can influence your experience abroad can go a long way toward better understanding yourself and a new culture.
-Prior to going abroad, we also encourage students to become familiar with the health care system and security issues of the country where you are considering studying in order to prepare for a healthy, safe experience while abroad.
+Prior to going abroad, we also encourage students to become familiar with the health care system and security issues of the country where you are considering studying in order to prepare for a healthy, safe experience.